Whitchurch, Shropshire: Economy

 Historically the town has been the centre of cheese-making.
 Today Belton Cheese continues to be a major employer.
 It has been in existence since 1922.

 The major employer in the town now is Grocontinental, a logistics provider to the food industry, which employs over 350 people.
-This family firm which was established in 1941 was taken over by the Dutch multinational AGRO Merchants in 2017.
+This family firm which was established in 1941 was taken over by the Dutch multinational AGRO Merchants in 2017, which was then subsequently sold to Americold in December 2020, for a reported $1.74 billion.

 The town also provides a range of services for the surrounding countryside of the North Shropshire Plain.
 The majority of retail stores in Whitchurch are small to medium-sized businesses concentrated in the High Street, Watergate street and Green End.
 There is a Tesco supermarket in the town centre (White Lion Meadow), a smaller Lidl store and a larger Sainsbury's supermarket in London Road.
 An Aldi store opened on the edge of town in 2020.

-There are several speciality food shops including Powell's Pork Pie shop, which has been selling traditional pork pies for four generations and won the Great British Pork Pie Bronze Award.
-On the High Street is located Walker's Bakery and Cafe which sells bread and cakes which are baked on the premises.
-Watergate Street airs a number of businesses including the Pie Hole and Raven Yard Antiques.

 The town was the home of the J. B. Joyce tower clocks company, established in 1690, the earliest tower clock-making company in the world, which earned Whitchurch a reputation as the home of tower clocks.
 Joyce's timepieces can be found as far afield as Singapore, Kabul and Cape Town (see right).
 The firm also helped to build Big Ben in London.
 However, J. B. Joyce have now left and an auction house has moved into the building.
 Whitchurch also has a local chamber of commerce recently retitled as the Whitchurch Business Group, an organisation setup with the aim of improving the town's business environment.

 By rail Whitchurch is within commuting distance of Liverpool and Manchester (both about one hour north) and Shrewsbury (30 minutes south).